junlabucsd/napari-mm3/README.md

 NOTES:
 Not running the conda command above and trying to install things in a different way may lead to difficult issues with PyQt5.
 We recommend following the above commands to simplify the situation.
-Using `pip -e .` instead of `conda develop .` is a deliberate choice, the former did not seem to register the plugin with napari.
+Using `pip -e .` instead of `mamba develop .` is a deliberate choice, the former did not seem to register the plugin with napari.

 ## Contributing